 i.
-That materials from the historic accessory structure including salvageable wood siding, rafter tails, interior wood elements, wood doors, and wood windows be salvaged and stored for use on site in future construction or donated.
-A comprehensive salvage plan is required prior to receiving a Certificate of Appropriateness.
+That materials from the historic accessory structure including salvageable wood siding and framing be salvaged and utilized in the new construction on site, stored for future repairs or use, or donated.
+A salvage plan must be submitted to staff prior to the issuance of a Certificate of Appropriateness.